devcwm/jenkins/pipeline-template/scripted/README.md

 # How to setup Jenkinsfile templates?

-Review both `Jenkinsfile-simplified` and `Jenkinsfile-advanced`.
-It's advisible to start with simplified template if you are starting up with Jenkins pipeline.
+Review both `Jenkinsfile-starter` and `Jenkinsfile-advanced`.
+It's advisible to start with starter template if you are starting up with Jenkins pipeline.

 If you have far amount of prior experience with Jenkins pipeline setup previously, start with `Jenkinsfile-advanced` template.